cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/oracle.md

 We’ll go through the implementation of:

-* ExtendVote to get information from external price APIs.
+* `ExtendVote` to get information from external price APIs.
-* VerifyVoteExtension to check that the format of the provided votes is correct.
+* `VerifyVoteExtension` to check that the format of the provided votes is correct.
-* PrepareProposal to process the vote extensions from the previous block and include them into the proposal as a transaction.
+* `PrepareProposal` to process the vote extensions from the previous block and include them into the proposal as a transaction.
-* ProcessProposal to check that the first transaction in the proposal is actually a “special tx” that contains the price information.
+* `ProcessProposal` to check that the first transaction in the proposal is actually a “special tx” that contains the price information.
-* PreBlocker to make price information available during FinalizeBlock.
+* `PreBlocker` to make price information available during FinalizeBlock.

 ## Implement ExtendVote

-First we’ll create the actual Vote Extension struct, this is the object that will be marshaled as bytes and signed by the validator.
+First we’ll create the `OracleVoteExtension` struct, this is the object that will be marshaled as bytes and signed by the validator.

 In our example we’ll use JSON to marshal the vote extension for simplicity but we recommend to find an encoding that produces a smaller output, given that large vote extensions could impact CometBFT’s performance.
 Custom encodings and compressed bytes can be used out of the box.